airnativeextensions/animate-examples/examples/com.distriqt.appRating/readme.md

 Folder project structure:

 ANE (air native extensions)
-src (project folder)
+iosSDK (sdk to use when testing the review controller) src (project folder)
 - includes (actionscript include files to separate code by function)
 - appRating.fla (UI and core project code)